SuperDumbMario2/Open3313-old/README.md

 # WARNING!
 The development on this version of Open3313 has ended.
-The next hack will be based on Project Yippee 96, and the name will be taken for an decomp port attempt for B3313 v1.0.2.
+The next hack will be based on Project Yippee 96 and named differently, and the name will be taken for an decomp port attempt for B3313 v1.0.2.
 Thanks for understanding.

 # Builds and source code for Open3313.